ZakirG/generative-daw/README.md

 # GenerativeDAW

-### A Digital Audio Workstation webapp focused on generative music composition.
+### A digital audio workstation webapp focused on providing generative composition tools informed by music theory.

-#### Built with Flask, Angular 6, and Python 3.
+#### Built with Flask, Angular 8, and Python 3.
 Tested with Jasmine.

-This project is a <a href='https://en.wikipedia.org/wiki/Digital_audio_workstation'>digital audio workstation (DAW)</a> webapp that provides a suite of tools for <a href='https://en.wikipedia.org/wiki/Generative_music' target='_blank'>generative music composition</a>, in which the software system itself will compose the music.
+This project is a <a href='https://en.wikipedia.org/wiki/Digital_audio_workstation'>digital audio workstation</a> webapp that provides a suite of tools for randomized music composition.
+The app is meant to be used as an assistive tool by producers and vocalists for the rapid generation and evaluation of compositions that match user-applied stylistic constraints.

+In contrast with similar generative tools out there, this application does not apply machine learning algorithms to generate music.
+Instead, constraints from classical music theory are used to create random compositions that are musically sensible.

-The primary use case of the application (still in progress): The user specifies the generative settings they are interested in, which the software system responds to by composing a piece of music.
-The user then edits the result to their taste, downloads the MIDI files, and continues work on the composition in their usual music creation domain of choice (an instrument, sheet music, or a more high-powered DAW).
+The user specifies the generative settings they are interested in and generates a composition.
+After editing the result to their taste, they can download the MIDI file and continue work on the composition in their usual program of choice, like Logic Pro X or FL.

-Project started 8/21/2018.
+This project is still in pre-release.
+Core features are still under development.

 <img src="./screenshots/desktopScreenshot.png" alt="App Screenshot on Desktop" width="850"/>